top of page

 Come Visit Us!

-Beginning April 1, 2025, the Temple Anthropology Laboratory and Museum will be open for visitors.
+The Temple Anthropology Laboratory and Museum is open for visitors!

 Hours: Monday - Friday